-1. Make sure to complete all three sections of the authorization and sign your authorization; and

-NOTE: Failure to provide the requested information may result in USCIS and your financial institution not accepting the payment.
-USCIS cannot process credit card payments without an authorized signature.

-2. Place your Form G-1450 ON TOP of your Form N-400.
+- 1. Make sure to complete all three sections of the authorization and sign your authorization; and NOTE: Failure to provide the requested information may result in USCIS and your financial institution not accepting the payment.
+USCIS cannot process credit card payments without an authorized signature. - 2.
+Place your Form G-1450 ON TOP of your Form N-400.

-Notice to Those Making Payment by Credit Card.
-If you submit Form G-1450, you authorize USCIS Lockbox to make a credit card payment through the Department of Treasury Pay.gov.
+Notice to Those Making Payment by Credit Card

+If you submit Form G-1450, USCIS will use the information you provide to process a credit card payment through the Department of Treasury Pay.gov Collections Control Panel (CCP).
+CCP is a Web-based application that allows government agencies to process payments by credit or debit cards.